 - Work Permits that allow the individual to stay in Switzerland for up to 120 days in a 12 month period

 - Student visas valid for up to 90 days

 How to apply for Schengen visa for Switzerland?

 The application form for a Switzerland tourist visa can be filled electronically and printed or printed first and filled in with ink.
-This application needs to be submitted in person or by an authorised travel agent or representative at the Switzerland Visa Application Centre in New Delhi.
+This application needs to be submitted in person or by an authorized travel agent or representative at the Switzerland Visa Application Centre in New Delhi.
 Applications for a Schengen visa must be submitted between 90 and 15 days in advance of the travelling date.
-For this an appointment needs to be scheduled in advance.
+For this, an appointment needs to be scheduled in advance.

-Along with the application you will also need to carry 2 recent passport sized photographs and your passport that should be valid for atleast 3 months beyond the return dates on your itinerary.
+Along with the application you will also need to carry 2 recent passport-sized photographs and your passport that should be valid for atleast 3 months beyond the return dates on your itinerary.
 It should have atleast two blank pages.
 Other supporting documents you should carry include: